D2-mods/D2-Mira/d2-mira/readme.txt

 ==================================================
 OVERVIEW
 ==================================================
 Adds the Big Metal items from BG2 to other IE games.
 All items are obtainable in IWDEE, IWD1, and IWD2 (including pantaloons).
-The Rod and Pulse Ammunition (prototype) are added to BGEE/SoD.
+The Big Metal Rod and Pulse (prototype) are added to BGEE/SoD.
+For BG2EE, several items are added or revised.
 There's also an option to start with a bag containing the core Big Metal items.
 See components section for more info.

 v4.0: